-While a full genome sequence is not a practical genealogical tool for most genealogists, other kinds of DNA tests may help you answer genealogical questions.
-Read more about two of these: mtDNA testing (which was used in the above case) and YDNA testing.
+While a whole genome sequence test is not a practical genealogical tool for most genealogists, other kinds of DNA tests may help you answer genealogical questions.
+Read more about two of these: mtDNA testing (which was used in the above case) and Y DNA testing.

 This post originally appeared at www.genealogygems.com.